What are the implications of the Court’s decision to grant certiorari in Hollingsworth v. Perry?

 Judicial Restraint in Perry

 Judge Reinhardt’s opinion in Perry was rightly hailed as a major victory for marriage equality.
 Not only did he reach the “right” outcome from the perspective of marriage equality advocates, he did so in a thorough and carefully reasoned opinion that—unsurprisingly—manifested a sophisticated awareness of the dynamics of judicial review.
 In particular, Judge Reinhardt relied almost exclusively on uncontroversial, “so-called ‘adjudicative facts’” found by the federal district court, not on any more than one of the more controversial findings of “legislative facts.”
 Further, he emphasized that a substantial portion of these facts were binding interpretations of the California Constitution by the State’s highest court and thus beyond the scrutiny of the federal courts.
+6 See Perry v.
+Brown, 671 F.3d 1052, 1075, 1079 (9th Cir.
+2012) (declining to classify an important, but undisputed, fact as either adjudicative or legislative) (internal quotation marks omitted), cert. granted sub nom.
+Hollingsworth v.
+Perry, 2012 WL 3134429 (U.S. Dec.
+7, 2012) (No. 12-144).
 In addition, he confined the court’s holding to the specific mechanism of California’s Proposition 8, not opining on the broader right to marriage.
 All of these maneuvers were presumably designed to make the Perry decision thoroughly defensible when subjected to Supreme Court review, if not cert-proof altogether.

 But Judge Reinhardt’s cautious approach is problematic for marriage equality in other jurisdictions for two related reasons.
 First, by maintaining a narrow factual focus, the opinion can be interpreted as holding that unconstitutional animus is present only where a state grants rights to a group and then later takes those rights away.
+7 Cf. Colo.
+Const. art.
+II, § 30b (withdrawing homosexuals’ previously viable rights), invalidated by Romer, 517 U.S. at 634-36.
 Thus, other courts could ignore the doctrine of unconstitutional animus altogether if the law at issue did not take away previously granted marriage rights.
 Judge Reinhardt likely took this tack for a number of reasons.
 As William Eskridge has pointed out, deciding cases on the narrowest grounds possible is an appropriate exercise of judicial restraint.
+8 See William N. Eskridge Jr., The Ninth Circuit’s Perry Decision and the Constitutional Politics of Marriage Equality, 64 Stan.
+L. Rev. Online 93, 97 (2012), http://www.stanfordlawreview.org/online/perry-marriage-equality.
 In addition, it is the apex of legal reasoning to draw a tight factual analogy to existing precedent.

 But the downside of this approach is that Judge Reinhardt practically invited other courts to distinguish Perry on its facts, thereby severely limiting the precedential impact of the decision.
 And indeed, this is precisely what happened.
 Just a few months after Perry was handed down, the federal district court in Hawai‘i concluded that Perry was inapposite to the marriage equality challenge in that State because Hawai‘i had never previously granted marriage rights to same-sex couples, and thus that the Hawai‘ian legal regime was distinguishable from California’s Proposition 8.
+9 See Jackson v.
+Abercrombie, Civ.
+No. 11-00734 ACK KSC, 2012 WL 3255201, at *18-21 (D. Haw.
+Aug.
+8, 2012), appeal docketed, Nos.
+12-16995, 12-16998 (9th Cir.
+Sept.
+10, 2012).
 Indeed, having noted this factual distinction, the Hawai‘i district court did not even go on to examine whether a broader understanding of animus might be relevant to the challenge before it.
+10 See id. at *18-22.
+The court further found that Romer was inapposite, reading Romer as standing for the proposition that animus is inferred only from unprecedented or “unusual” laws, and observing that bans on same-sex marriage were quite common, not unusual.
+Id. at *22.

 Romer and Doctrinal Appeasement

 In a sense, Romer’s incoherence is not its fault.
 The decision was stuck between a rock and a hard place, the rock being the Court’s contemptible 1986 ruling in Bowers v.
 Hardwick and the hard place being the seven years that would have to pass post-Romer before the Court overturned Bowers in Lawrence v.
 Texas.
-In short, because Bowers essentially held that it was permissible for states to criminalize not only homosexual conduct, but also homosexual identity, the Romer Court had to perform analytical gymnastics to reach a pro-gay-rights outcome.
+12 See supra note 6.
+In short, because Bowers essentially held that it was permissible for states to criminalize not only homosexual conduct, but also homosexual identity, 13 See Lawrence v.
+Texas, 539 U.S. 558, 568-71 (2003) (distinguishing between traditional sodomy laws which criminalized all acts of non-procreative sex and contemporary sodomy laws which criminalized sodomy only when engaged in by homosexuals). the Romer Court had to perform analytical gymnastics to reach a pro-gay-rights outcome.

 At issue in Romer was Colorado’s Amendment 2, which had been enacted by popular referendum and functioned to (1) repeal at every level within the state all existing antidiscrimination protections based on sexual orientation and (2) prohibit any such protections from being enacted in the future.
+14 Romer v.
+Evans, 517 U.S. 620, 624 (1996) (citing Colo.
+Const. art.
+II, § 30b).
 In examining the constitutionality of the law, the Court did not address whether sexual orientation was a suspect classification or whether Amendment 2 implicated a fundamental right (a positive answer to either of these questions would have required the Court to apply some form of heightened scrutiny).
 Instead, the Court proceeded directly to rational basis review and concluded that the law could not survive under even this deferential standard.
+15 Id. at 631-32.

 Because Bowers stood for the proposition that naked antigay bias (when aligned with conventional morality) was a permissible basis for a law, the Romer Court could not point to the strongest evidence of unconstitutional animus available in that case—the ample direct evidence of antigay bias in Amendment 2 campaign literature.
 Instead, the Court invoked a more generic concept of animus and created a “novel structural analysis” for identifying the presence of animus that amounted to little more than an untethered assessment of the overall fairness of the law.
+16 See Pollvogt, supra note 2, at 911-12.
 This analysis had three steps.
 First, the Court took quite some time to describe the impact of Amendment 2 and characterized that impact as vast.
 Second, it weighed the impact against the purported goals of the law—conserving governmental resources and protecting Coloradans’ freedom of association—and characterized both as relatively trivial.
 Finally, from the lack of fit between the law’s impact and its goals, the Court inferred the presence of unconstitutional animus, which it described as “the bare . . . desire to harm a politically unpopular group.”
+17 Romer, 517 U.S. at 634-35 (quoting U.S. Dep’t of Agric. v.
+Moreno, 413 U.S. 528, 534 (1973)) (alteration in original).

 Romer’s understanding of unconstitutional animus is both incomplete and misleading.
 First, although “the bare desire to harm a politically unpopular group” is one form of animus, it is not the only form.
 Indeed, nowhere else does the Supreme Court’s animus jurisprudence require a plaintiff to prove either that the challenged law was motivated by a “desire to harm” or that the plaintiff is a member of a “politically unpopular” group.
 Rather, the animus inquiry ultimately does not focus on the subjective intent motivating a law but on whether the law functions to enforce private bias.
+18 This focus on the broader concept of private bias was stated most forcefully in the Court’s decision in Palmore v.
+Sidoti: “Private biases may be outside the reach of the law, but the law cannot, directly or indirectly, give them effect.”
+466 U.S. 429, 433 (1984).
 The Court has recognized such diverse mindsets as fear of, negative attitudes toward, and stereotypes of a particular social group as being within the category of “private bias.”
+19 See Pollvogt, supra note 2, at 924-26 (citing case support for the proposition that animus is present not only where there is a “desire to harm” a particular social group but any time a law functions to create and enforce distinctions between social groups).
 Where the evidence indicates that a law was enacted to express such sentiments or beliefs, the law may be struck down on that basis.

 Third, the Romer analysis leaves unanswered the critical question of the relationship between animus and rational basis review.
 The cases are clear that animus can never constitute a legitimate state interest sufficient to survive rational basis review.
 But what if there are other rational bases for a law independent of impermissible animus?
 The Romer decision suggests that the absence of a rational basis is itself evidence of animus—a framework that renders a finding of animus doctrinally gratuitous (that is, if a law lacks a rational basis, it fails rational basis review and need not be struck down on the separate ground of animus).
 Some commentators, and at least one Supreme Court Justice, have concluded that evidence of animus triggers “heightened rational basis review,” such that laws that normally would survive rational basis review may be invalidated when animus is afoot.
 In other words, the presence of animus requires the state to provide a more persuasive justification for the law.
 But this poses the question of whether there is any justification that would ever be sufficient to save a law when direct evidence of animus is present.
 As a historical matter, the Court has never found the presence of animus and then gone on to uphold the challenged law, suggesting that animus is a doctrinal silver bullet.